JacobSartin/Server-Addons/README.md

   - the recipes are unlocked by getting an apple

 - ### Bedrock Crafting:
-   - Bedrock can be crafted with 5 obsidian and 4 netherite blocks in the pattern of tnt
+   - Bedrock can be crafted by surrounding a block of netherite with 8 obsidian